Sid672/Rangoli/README.md

 ![](https://media.giphy.com/media/hmRzYbArCq1i6rFfmo/giphy.gif)

-These are my rough diagram of Rangoli.
-Don't worry if you are not good at drawing it's ok.
-The rough figure is basically used for calculations of length (in pixels) and angle (in degrees).
+These are my rough creations of Rangoli.
+Well don't worry if it doesn't turn out to look beautiful, it's ok.
+This is a rough figure, basically used for calculations of length (in pixels) and angles (in degrees).

 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_9.PNG?raw=true)
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_10.PNG?raw=true)

 - We can design outer patterns in a lot of variations.
-In this project we are using only one variation you can try other variations also.
+In this project we are using only one variation, you can try other variations also.

 - Other variations look like.
 ![](https://github.com/Sid672/Rangoli/blob/main/v.png?raw=true)

-- Now we should focus back on project design then with a simple code change we can achieve other variations also.
+- Now focusing back on the project design with a simple code change we can achieve other variations too.
-- Since all patterns are colorful so we need some colors.
+- Since all patterns are colorful, we would need some colors.
 - Original color of the pen is black.
-We can change the color of a pen by using a list.
+We can change the color by using a list.
-- List is like a container so we can store our colors in it. `col = ["red","orange","yellow","green","blue","purple"]`.
+- List is like a container in which colors are stored. `col = ["red","orange","yellow","green","blue","purple"]`.
 We also need a varible to access the colors `j = 0`.
 ```
 Example- col[j] = red, when j = 0
 col[j] = orange, when j = 1
 ```
 - By changing the value of j, we can change the color of the pen.
-- We should initialize the color of the pen using `t.pencolor("purple")`.
+- We can initialize the color of the pen using `t.pencolor("purple")`.

 ```Python
 #Colours :